-In assessing Senate Bill 275, which would prohibit "sanctuary cities," the WCC recognizes that the bill does not mandate any immigration inquiries.
+In assessing Senate Bill 151, which would prohibit "sanctuary cities," the WCC recognizes that the bill does not mandate any immigration inquiries.
 However, it does limit the discretion of law enforcement and unnecessarily fosters distrust and fear.

-Unlike last session's bill, Senate Bill 275 would require a political subdivision to comply with a lawful detainer that is issued by U.S. Immigration and Customs Enforcement (ICE).
+Senate Bill 151 would require a political subdivision to comply with a lawful detainer that is issued by U.S. Immigration and Customs Enforcement (ICE).
 The attorney general, appropriate district attorney, or sheriff could file a writ of mandamus with the circuit court to require compliance with this provision, or any of the bill's requirements, if he or she believes that the political subdivision is failing to comply.